sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Procedural-Abstraction/topic-sqrt2-1-what-is-procedural-abstraction.rst

 Procedures go by many names in different programming languages: functions, subroutines, commands, or even procedures.
 In Java they are called **methods**, as in a method of doing something.

-In the last unit we talked about data types and variables.
-Variables are a form of abstraction—by giving a name to a value we can think about it in terms of what it means rather than as a specific value.
-We’ve also seen how to write expressions that compute new values from existing values using operators.
-But if we start writing complex expressions, especially if we have to use the same complex expression more than once in a program, writing everything in terms of just values, variables, and operator will get pretty unweildy.
-That’s where methods come in.
-They allow us to abstract the details of a particular computation and give it a name and then **call** it using that name.

 What is a Method?
 -----------------